elimxim/jcqa/README.md

 [JCP]:

 > How can `transferMoney` deadlock?
 It may appear as if all the threads acquire their locks in the same order,
-> but in fact the lock order depends on the order of arguments passed to transferMoney, and these in turn might
+> but in fact the lock order depends on the order of arguments passed to `transferMoney`, and these in turn might
 > depend on external inputs.
 Deadlock can occur if two threads call `transferMoney` at the same time,
 > one transferring from X to Y, and the other doing the opposite:
 >